Ghassan Muhsen

-Ghassan Muhsen (Arabic: غسان محسن; born 1945) is an Iraqi career diplomat, as well as an artist with over 18 solo exhibitions and over 30 joint shows in four continents ranging from New Delhi to New York, from Dubai to Tunis.
+Ghassan Muhsen (Arabic: غسان محسن; born 1945) is an Iraqi career diplomat, as well as an artist with over 18 solo exhibitions and over 30 joint shows in four continents ranging from New Delhi to New York City, from Dubai to Tunis.
 Currently Ambassador Ghassan Muhsen serves as Ambassador to the Kingdom of Bahrain.
 His work usually incorporates three basic elements "Floral, architectural motifs, and traditional calligraphy" His paintings are "a result of a fusion between the three" His work has been exhibited extensively throughout Europe and the Middle East.

 Personal

 Ghassan was born in Nassiriyah, Iraq, to an army officer.
 Ghassan was born into an Iraqi family of Arab heritage.